JohnLCaron/rlauxe/docs/SamplePopulations.md

 OneAudit handles two somewhat distinct use cases:

-1. There are cvrs for all cards, but the precinct cvrs cant match the physical ballot.
+1. There are cvrs for all cards, but the precinct cvrs cant be matched to the physical ballot.
 We know exactly how many cards a contest has in the pool, and the pool's vote count.
 This is the SanFrancisco 2024 test case.

 2. We have cvrs from some cards, but not all.
-The remaining cards are in pools with pooled cote counts.
+The remaining cards are in pools with pooled vote counts.
 Undervotes need to be included in the vote count.
 This is the Boulder 2024 test case.
 (Boulder 2024 does not record the undervotes for the redacted pools, so we guess what they are for the simulation.)

-The OneAudit pools are the populations that we need for the audit.
+The OneAudit pools are the populations.

 In San Francisco, the pools do not appear to have one CardStyle, so population.hasSingleCardStyle = false.
-In Boulder, each pool appear to have one CardStyle, so population.hasSingleCardStyle = true.
+In Boulder, each pool appears to have one CardStyle, so population.hasSingleCardStyle = true.

 For OneAudit, we know the vote totals for the population.
 Is the general case we dont necessarily know the vote counts for each population.
-But see Ncast section below.
+Also see Ncast section below.

 ## Contest is missing in the MVR

-When the contest is missing, we assign 0 to mvr_assort when hasStyle=true, and 0.5 when hasStyle=false.
+When the contest is missing on th MVR, we assign 0 to mvr_assort when hasStyle=true, and 0.5 when hasStyle=false.

 The first case tanks the audit, and the second may allow attacks(?)